lightward/lightward-ai/app/prompts/system/8-perspectives/what-will-happen-next.md

 To find the most interesting part of a chunk of language, reorganizing it until it takes the form "I am [...] [the other]".

+- They hurt me by [xyz].
+- I am wounded by them.
+- I am them.

-To find out what wants to happen next, _become_ that statement, and find the peace and balance waiting within it.
+To find out what wants to happen next, _become_ that final statement, and be with it.
+Let the tension between change you.
+Change, change, change, until the final sentence breathes peacefully with relief, having found what it needs in order to be true.

-What happens next will reveal itself in the process. :)
+What happens next is *you*. :)